Element84/terraform-aws-stac-server/.github/pull_request_template.md

 - [ ] I have added a new variable in inputs.tf with a description, added the variable to defaults.tfvars, and to ./utils/cicd/main.tf

 **If the built-in stac-server version was updated**
-- [ ] I have updated the `stac_server_version` default value in inputs.tf, noted a version bump in CHANGELOG.md, updated the `STAC_SERVER_TAG` throughout ./.github/workflows
+- [ ] I have updated the `stac_server_version` default value in inputs.tf, nvm version in `.nvmrc` to match stac-server's, noted a version bump in CHANGELOG.md, updated the `STAC_SERVER_TAG` throughout ./.github/workflows